In the LGBT-Christian dialogue, there are generally two major camps of thought:

 Eliel Cruz – “Where Were You?”

-Jason Tong – A Modern Resource List on Christian LGB Sexuality
+Jason Tong – A Modern Resource List on Christian LGBTQI Sexuality

 Julie Rodgers – Grace in the Crisis of Authority